stacks-network/docs/_develop/radiks-models.md

 person.update(newAttributes)
 ```

-Note that calling `update` does **not** save the model.
+Important, calling `update` does **not** save the instance.

 ### Save changes

-To save a model to Gaia and MongoDB, call the `save()` method which returns a promise.
+To save an instance to Gaia and MongoDB, call the `save()` method which returns a promise.
 This method encrypts all attributes that do not have the `decrypted` option in their schema.
 Then, it saves a JSON representation of the model in Gaia, as well as in the MongoDB.

 ```javascript
 await person.save();